DRAx gateway and vehicle compute SoCs

 DRA82x processors support next-generation vehicle architectures and reduces system complexity with higher levels of integration.

 - Functional safety and security

 We crafted DRA82x processors from the ground up with functional safety in mind, relying on our decades of expertise in functional safety design.

 - SoC up to ASIL-B

 Automotive vehicle architectures are rapidly changing.
 The road to autonomy and connected cars generate an ever increasing amount of data that needs to be processed by an application processor and communicated securely and safely across interfaces such as PCIe, Ethernet, CAN, and LIN.

-Our new DRA829V, gateway and vehicle compute SoC, has multiple processing cores, PCIe and Ethernet switches, traditional CAN-FD and LIN interfaces, and functional safety capabilities up to ASIL-D, giving you the capabilities you need to build an advanced automotive gateway system.
+DRA82x gateway and vehicle compute SoCs have multiple processing cores, PCIe and Ethernet switches, traditional CAN-FD and LIN interfaces, and features for functional safety requirements up to ASIL-D, giving you the capabilities you need to build an advanced automotive gateway system.

 In this white paper you'll learn about next-generation gateway architectures and how our new DRA829V gateway and vehicle compute SoC is well-equipped to support them.

 In this white paper, we review safety diagnostics, isolation mechanisms that enable mixed-criticality systems, the software architecture, software product offerings, and how to construct a complete system on DRA82x and TDA4x SoCs.